GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 the value of `TOPIC` in this script.
 To have the utility monitor multiple topics, you need to instantiate multiple `Executor` objects.

-For your first time running the sample, leave `TOPIC` set to `'test'` so you can verify your results as described in the following sections.
+For this runthrough of the sample, leave `TOPIC` set to `'test'` so you can verify your results as described in the following sections.